hammedsal/FinonexSystem/README.md

      - You got a prompt of the failed events and the total events uploaded to server.
      - The file renamed to have "Done" extention: client_events.jsonl.Done

-- Run the `FinonexDataProcessor`: create "server_events.jsonl" with user events, and save it to \FinonexDataProcessor\bin\Debug\net8.0 folder. run FinonexDataProcessor project, answer the prompt for filename, and processing option.
+- Run the `FinonexDataProcessor`:

   1. Create a file named `server_events.jsonl` with user events.
   2. Save it under FinonexDataProcessor project folder to:
      ```
      FinonexDataProcessor\bin\Debug\net8.0\
      ```

-  3. Run the `FinonexDataProcessor` project.
+  3. Run the `FinonexDataProcessor` project:

-     - Follow the console prompts to enter the filename and processing options (1- user events bulk 2- single events).
+     - Follow the console prompts to enter the filename and processing options (1- user events bulk 2- single events):
+       First prompt:
+       ```
+       Enter the file name (or empty for default 'server_events.jsonl'):
+       ```
+       Second prompt:
+       ```
+       Processing option ('1' per user events, '2' per single events):
+       ```

      - The processor will insert the events into the PostgreSQL database.
+     - When FinonexDataProcessor finishes:
+       You got a prompt of "Done".